aufau/SaberMod/README.rst

 more.
 According to the license, among other things, you are obliged to distribute full source code of your mod alongside of it, or at least a written offer to ship it (eg a HTTP download link inside a .pk3 file).
-Moreover, any mod using patches from this repository **has to** be released under GPLv2.
+Moreover, any mod using patches from this repository **must** be released under GPLv2 or a compatible license.

 Q3ASM is Copyright (c) id Software and ioquake3 developers.